-When faced with a mountain seemingly too great for any man or woman, we look to the small things.
-Where do we start?
-Don't drop a bottle in the garbage destined for a landfill; recycle it.
+When faced with a mountain seemingly too great for any man or woman, such as operation end waste, we look to the small things.
+Where can we start?
+Don't drop a glass bottle in the garbage destined for a landfill; recycle it.

 Never buy half a watermelon; just give half to your neighbour, or a beggar on the street corner.